 During 2009 and 2010, Avista and the Coeur d’Alene Tribe completed an erosion inventory and assessment along Coeur d’Alene Lake and the Lower St. Joe River ‘s shoreline within the Tribe's Reservation.

-Avista will develop a Sediment Management Plan for Nine Mile Reservoir and Lake Spokane by June 2013.
-The Plan will address sediment that is a result of shoreline erosion that primarily occurs in Hangman Creek, a tributary to the Spokane River, located upstream of the Nine Mile Reservoir.
-Erosion along Hangman Creek is a result of past and current land use practices, including agricultural, road and railroad construction, logging, residential development, etc. The Plan will address sediment transport and impacts to the river, sediment characterization, monitoring; deposition and transport rates and patterns within the reservoirs, the final disposition of the sediments, and enhancements to fish and wildlife habitat relative to the sediment.
+Avista developed a Sediment Management Plan for Nine Mile Reservoir and Lake Spokane.
+The Plan addresses sediment that is a result of shoreline erosion that primarily occurs in Hangman Creek, a tributary to the Spokane River, located upstream of the Nine Mile Reservoir.
+Erosion along Hangman Creek is a result of past and current land use practices, including agricultural, road and railroad construction, logging, residential development, etc. The Plan addresses sediment transport and impacts to the river, sediment characterization, monitoring; deposition and transport rates and patterns within the reservoirs, the final disposition of the sediments, and enhancements to fish and wildlife habitat relative to the sediment.
 (Avista is not planning to dredge or remove sediments from the two reservoirs, unless it interferes with its Project operations or access needs.)

 Back to top.